Self-duality of massless scalar three-point amplitudes: A new identity for scalar integrals in theory

 All three identities, however, follow from twists via the intermediate graphs $P_{11,2863},P_{11,2857},P_{11,3057}$, respectively.
 This means that twists of $P_{11,2863}$ (e.g.) give $P_{11,2863}=P_{11,2857}$ and $P_{11,2863}=P_{11,2868}$ implying the left identity in (\ref{Pids}).
 We also conclude that $P_{11,2857}=P_{11,2860}$.

-Altogether, the application of the new identity inside $\phi^4$ theory gives no new identities.
+Altogether, the application of the new identity inside $\phi^4$ theory gives no new identities up to loop order eleven.
 However, the new identity is more prone to provide identities between $\phi^4$ graphs and graphs outside $\phi^4$ theory, so that it should be significantly more powerful in chains of transformations on all ($\phi^4$ and non $\phi^4$) scalar integrals (see \cite{5twist} for a more detail discussion in a similar situation).

 Regretfully, even with such chains, the new identity does not explain the conjectured identities (\ref{conjid}).

 The new identity can also be used (instead of the twist) in the setup of the five-twist \cite{5twist}, potentially leading to another new identity.
 Experiments, however, have not produced any new results in $\phi^4$ theory.